enkidevs/seapig/README.md

 </Main>
 ```

-The `seapig` als ensures that there are no rogue un-identified children, unless we tell it explicitly that we are expecting a single child without an identifying prop.
+The `seapig` also ensures that there are no rogue unidentified children, unless we tell it explicitly that we are expecting a single child without an identifying prop.

 ```jsx
 import seapig, { DEFAULT_CHILD } from 'seapig'